rubocop/ruby-style-guide/README.md

     end
     ```

-    One exception to the rule are empty-body methods.
+    One may think that a valid exception to the rule are empty-body methods.
+We disagree.

     ```Ruby
-    # good
+    # bad
     def no_op; end
     ```